 8. Roman Aqueduct

 Running through the center of Selçuk is this partly preserved Byzantine aqueduct, made all the more of a tourist attraction these days because of a number of stork nests built on top of it.
 The aqueduct stretches down St. Jean Caddesi before crossing the main road into town to continue its march down Inönü Caddesi.
 If you come during stork nesting season from March through September, you'll most likely see the elegant birds sitting regally in the nests.

 Address: Inönü Caddesi, Selçuk

-When you've had your fill of ancient ruins, this prime piece of sand on the road between Selçuk and Kuşadası is the top place to chill out and fit some sun and swimming action into your sightseeing itinerary.
+When you've had your fill of ancient ruins, this prime piece of sand, about seven kilometers from Selçuk on the road to Kusadasi, is the top place to chill out and fit some sun and swimming action into your sightseeing itinerary.
 It can get very busy on weekends, particularly during summer, so if possible leave your sunbathing for a weekday.
 Do as the locals do and bring a picnic.
 If you're here during late-winter and early-spring, you can usually spot flamingos in the nearby estuary.

 - Luxury Hotels: Set in a beautiful stone and timber building Akanthus Hotel has a prime location overlooking Selçuk's red-tile roofs, a concierge to help you with any query, a small pool in the tranquil inner courtyard, and an included breakfast.
 Ayasoluk Boutique Hotel has just 17 rooms, with personalized service, an included breakfast, a restaurant, good-sized pool area, and more of those red-tile roof views across the village.